 Investments in value companies can continue to be undervalued for long periods of time and be more volatile than the stock market in general.
 Investments in growth companies can be more sensitive to the company's earnings and more volatile than the stock market in general.
 International investments are subject to special risks not ordinarily associated with domestic investments, including currency fluctuations, economic and political change and differing accounting standards that may adversely affect portfolio securities.
 These risks may be heightened

-PNC Multi-Factor All Cap Fund (Share Class I) returned 0.65% in the second quarter versus a return of 3.89% for the Russell 3000 Index.
+PNC Multi-Factor All Cap Fund (Share Class I) returned -18.27% in the fourth quarter versus a return of -14.30% for the benchmark the Russell 3000 Index (the “benchmark”).

 In the first half of the fourth quarter, we saw a continuation of trends seen at the end of the third quarter: value factors remained weak, growth factors showed broad-based weakness with both price momentum and earnings momentum showing softness, and our proprietary quality factor, stability of earnings, continued to underperform.
 While value and growth factors remained weak for the full quarter, signs of strength in our quality factor emerged during the second half of the quarter as the market pullback ensued.

 The portfolio’s overweight to smaller capitalization stocks, whose returns trailed larger capitalization stocks, was a detractor from relative performance.
 In addition, domestically-traded international stocks that are in the Fund, but not in the benchmark, detracted from relative performance.

 Stock selection was the main detractor from relative performance in the quarter with holdings in the Financials, Industrials, and Materials sectors detracting the most, partially offset by contributions from holdings in the Information Technology and Communication Services sectors.